François Chau

-François Chau (born October 26, 1959) is a Cambodian and American actor.
+François Chau (born October 26, 1959) is a Cambodian actor based in the United States.
 He is known for his roles as Dr. Pierre Chang in ABC's Lost, Quick Kick on G.I.
-Joe: A Real American Hero, Dr. Chang in the film 21 & Over, Shredder in Teenage Mutant Ninja Turtles II: The Secret of the Ooze, and as industrialist Jules-Pierre Mao in The Expanse.
+Joe: A Real American Hero, Dr. Chang in the film 21 & Over, Shredder in Teenage Mutant Ninja Turtles II: The Secret of the Ooze, Zane in K.C.
+Undercover, and as industrialist Jules-Pierre Mao in The Expanse.

 Early life

 Chau was born in Phnom Penh, Cambodia, of Chinese and Vietnamese descent.
 When he was roughly 6 years old, he and his family moved to Saigon (now Ho Chi Minh City).
 At the age of 7, Chau moved from Saigon to France due to the Vietnam War and after a year moved to Washington, D.C., United States.
 Chau and his family settled there, and he was also schooled there.

 After he graduated from college, Chau moved out to Los Angeles where he has remained since and now lives with his wife and daughter.